128technology/docs/docs/plugin_http_probe.md

 Each service-route is designed to probe a unique URL for that servers and monitors the health of the service at the TCP socket level as well as the HTTP stack.
 When one of the servers cannot be reached or responds with a unsuccessful status code (e.g. 404, 504 etc) the service path is taken out of service.

 :::warning
 When all the service routes associated with the same service are down, the default system behavior is to operates in a `best-effort` mode in which the physical link and L2 connectivity is used to determine the health of the path.
-In this case, its possible that sessions are routed to paths that are down from a probe perspective.
+In this case, it's possible that sessions are routed to paths that are down from a probe perspective.
 As soon as one of the paths comes back in service, the load balancer will start using that path for all subsequent new sessions.
 The `best-effort` flag can be set to false for the associated service-policy to disable this behavior.
 :::